JYL2027/Near-Earth-Objects-API/README.md

   "start": "",
   "status": "complete"
    }
 - `curl localhost:5000/results/<jobid>`: This route will return the results of a certain job ID created by the user.
-This API will return a table regarding the count of each type of locus group present in the given range of HGNC IDs.
+This API will return a hexbin graph comparing relative velocities and nominal distances of NEOs.
 To run this command, replace `<jobid>` with a valid job ID, which you can find using the `/jobs` route.
 An example output where the result was retrieved is shown below:
 7. **Pytest**: If you want to run the pytests, first use the command `docker ps`.
 Identify the container ID of the flask app.
 Then run the command `docker exec -it <ID> bash` where `<ID>` is the ID of the container.
 From there, you can run `pytest test_NEO_api.py` or `pytest test_worker.py` or `pytest test_jobs.py`, depending on the test you want to run.
 7. **Cleanup**: After you are done with the analysis, please run the command `docker compose down` to clear the containers.